 International Students (Undergraduate)

-International students who submit either one of the English language proficiency tests accepted by Medaille College or SAT/ACT scores will be considered for merit-based scholarships.
+International students who submit either one of the English language proficiency tests accepted by Medaille University or SAT/ACT scores will be considered for merit-based scholarships.
 The merit scholarships are awarded during the application process.
 These scholarships range from $5000 - $15,000 USD per academic year and are renewable for a maximum of eight academic semesters.

 Need Based Financial Aid

-All international students who want to be considered for financial aid need to complete the College Board International Student Financial Aid Application (ISFAA) and submit at least one of the following: English language proficiency tests accepted by Medaille College or SAT/ACT scores.
+All international students who want to be considered for financial aid need to complete the College Board International Student Financial Aid Application (ISFAA) and submit at least one of the following: English language proficiency tests accepted by Medaille University or SAT/ACT scores.
 You may download this application or a copy may be obtained from our Financial Aid Office.
 The following documentation must be submitted along with your completed ISFAA to be considered for aid: